khalidM3/Kaybook/README.md

 ### Views
-There are manny views on KayBook including :
+There are many page/views on KayBook including :
 1. Home
 2. Landing
 3. Signup / Signin